Imbalancement/Microsoft3650-admin-lab/README.md

 A test user account was created in Microsoft 365 to simulate a basic help desk support request.
 The workflow covered creating or reviewing the user account, checking MFA/authentication settings, resetting the password, and confirming the user-side password change prompt during first sign-in.

-Example mock ticket:

-> A user cannot sign in to Microsoft 365.
-The help desk needs to review the account, reset the password, require the user to change the password at first sign-in, and verify authentication options in Microsoft Entra ID.

 ---